nreaLms/halflife-featureful/README.md

 * Houndeye squad leader can play leaderlook animation.
 * Alien grunts, bullsquids, houndeyes, gonomes, pitdrones and voltigores restore health when they eat meat or enemy corpses.

+### Alien slave features

+Alien slaves (also known as vortigaunts) got many new abilities.
+Now they gain energy to heal themselves when attack enemies with lightning.
+They can use free energy to heal or revive ally vortigaunts and boost their claws damage.
+They also can use a coil attack and summon familiars (snarks or headcrabs).
+Their hands are glowing when they use their abilities.
+The available abilities can be configured in source code.

 ### New weapons

 #### Opposing Force weapons